primer/octicons/.github/CONTRIBUTING.md

 # Maintainers accepting changes

-Once submitted changes have been agreed upon, these instructions will guide core Primer team members in merging in those changes.
+Once submitted changes have been agreed upon, these instructions will guide core primer team members in merging in those changes.

 ## Step 1, Save: